BeChris100/osintgram4j/NewREADME.md

 - **Logging**: Your actions are logged locally that can be used for debugging.
 - **No Server Uploads**: No data is being sent to any server without any explicit permission
-- **Privacy Focus**: Sensitive information is not specifically recorded.
+- **Sensitivity**: Some sensitive information is included, such as the commands that you type (e.g. usernames) in the interactive Shell

 See the [full Privacy Policy](PrivacyPolicy.md) to review.
 Don't forget, use Osintgram4j responsibly, respect privacy of others, and always act ethically.